-6. When to be concerned
+When to be concerned

-Knowing what to look for is vital for the early identification of abuse and neglect.
-All staff should be aware of the Indicators of abuse and neglect so that they are able to identify cases of children who may be in need of help or protection.
+Knowing what to look for is vital for the early identification of abuse neglect and exploitation.
+All staff should be aware of the Indicators of abuse neglect and exploitation so that they are able to identify cases of children who may be in need of help or protection including where they see, hear or experience its effects in relation to exposure to domestic violence.